simongregersen/thyultra/content.en/rules.md

 # Rules

-## Route
+## Course

-- The race route must be followed at all times.
-The route is marked with small orange flags.
+- The race course must be followed at all times.
+The course is marked with small orange flags.
 For runners doing 100 km, the first 20 km will **not** be marked and must be navigated using a GPS unit.
-- If you by mistake leave the route, you just as soon as possible find your way back.
+- If you by mistake leave the course, you just as soon as possible find your way back.
-- It is your own responsibility to follow the route.
+- It is your own responsibility to follow the course.
 - A penalty might be given if a detour or a shortcut is taken.
 This is at the full discretion of the race organizers.

 ## Aid stations and support